 Differences between how GAAP and applicable income tax laws treat the amount and timing of recognition of stock-based compensation expense may result in a deferred tax asset.
-We have recorded a valuation allowance against any such deferred tax asset except for \$1.0 million (\$1.0 million at January 31, 2024) recognized in the United States.
-The tax benefit in connection with stock options exercised during both the three month periods ended April 30, 2024 and April 30, 2023 was nominal.
+We have recorded a valuation allowance against any such deferred tax asset except for \$1.2 million (\$1.0 million at January 31, 2024) recognized in the United States and Canada.
+The tax benefit realized in connection with stock options exercised during 2025, 2024 and 2023 was \$0.2 million, \$0.4 million and nominal, respectively.